 The Auburn Police Department has primary jurisdiction for law enforcement services to college provided off-campus residences.
-Off-campus student violations of the law or the Student Code of Conduct are addressed by the Student Code of Conduct policy.
-The campus Safety and Security team works collaboratively with the APD and frequently exchange information when appropriate.
+Offcampus student violations of the law or the Student Code of Conduct are addressed by the Student Code of Conduct policy.
+The Emergency Response team works collaboratively with the APD and frequently exchange information when appropriate.